Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Off-Shell Nilpotent Symmetries of the Target Space Variables and CF-Type Restriction: MBTSA

 where, on the r.h.s., we have the {\it secondary} supervariables which are {\it also} function of $f(\tau, \theta, \bar\theta)$.
 As a consequence, we can have the following Taylor expansions (for those secondary variables that are present on the r.h.s.), namely;

-At this juncture, we would like to lay stress on the fact that, in the super expansion (37), {\it all} the supervariables on the r.h.s. have to be {\it ordinary} variables as {\it all} of them are Lorentz {\it scalars} w.r.t. the 1D trajectory of the particle\footnote{A pure Lorentz (bosonic or fermionic) scalar is the one which does {\it not} transform at all under any kind of {\it spacetime} and/or {\it internal} transformations.} (that is embedded in the D-dimensional flat Minkowskian target space).
+At this juncture, we would like to lay stress on the fact that, in the super expansion (37), {\it all} the supervariables on the r.h.s. have to be {\it ordinary} variables as {\it all} of them are Lorentz {\it scalars} w.r.t. the 1D trajectory of the particle (that is embedded in the D-dimensional flat Minkowskian target space).
+It is worthwhile to point out that a pure Lorentz (bosonic or fermionic) scalar is the one which does {\it not} transform {\it at all} under any kind of {\it spacetime} and/or {\it internal} transformations.
 As a result, the expansion (37) can be written as:

 where $ s_{(a)b}$ are the (anti-)BRST symmetry transformations (20) and (21).
 This is due to fact that the (anti-)BRST symmetry transformations $s_{(a)b}$ have been shown to be deeply connected with the translational generators $(\partial_\theta, \partial_{\bar\theta})$ along the $(\theta, \bar\theta)$-directions of the (1, 2)-dimensional supermanifold (see e.g. [10-12] for details).